-There is a lot of work that happens, for both you and your college student, as he transitions into college during the first year.
+There is a lot of work that happens, for both you and your college student, as they transition into college during the first year.
 Both you and your student have a lot to learn about the school, and you need to work on new ways of relating to each other as well.
 When your student is a senior, there is a lot of work that happens as your student gets ready for the transition out of college into the world of work or graduate school.
 There may be work for you as well, if your student may be moving back home again.

 - These years may be particularly difficult academically as your student enters more upper level classes.
-It is a good time for her to be aware of maintaining a strong GPA.
+It is a good time for them to be aware of maintaining a strong GPA.
 Sharpening study, organizational skills, and good time management will help.

-- The middle years, especially junior year, may be a good time for your student to explore opportunities beyond her campus.
+- The middle years, especially junior year, may be a good time for your student to explore opportunities beyond their campus.
 Some students begin internships or clinicals at this time.
 It is a time for many students to consider a semester or year abroad, or to consider some other off-campus field experience.

 As a college parent, the middle years of college may sometimes seem mysterious.
 The changes that occur, and the work of college, are less obvious and transparent.
 Your student has settled in, but still has much work to do.
-He may begin to develop an extended support network at school, which may relieve some parents and trouble others.
+They may begin to develop an extended support network at school, which may relieve some parents and trouble others.
 It is important to understand that this is natural and appropriate.

 There is still work of college parents to do during these years, but it is new, perhaps less transparent work.
 Researchers Laurie A. Schreiner and Jerry Pattengale have suggested four goals for students during this time: achieving competence, developing autonomy, establishing identity, and developing purpose.
 As parents, we can help point our students in the right direction, and then watch with pride as these characteristics develop.